Random Wedding Questions

 Apple shaped: A wedding dress which is small on the upper bodice and then flares into an A shape is a good option.
 Look for the upper bodice of ruche or lace.
 Corset is a great option!
 A V-neckline is a great option too.

 Boyish figure: Opt for a ball-gown dress with a fitted upper bodice.
 The fullness of the dress makes you appear curvier.

 Hourglass figure: Mermaid style wedding dresses compliment your shape.
 The skirt hugs your hips and thighs, tapering, and then flaring at the knee.
 Great for showing off your curves.

 Petite: Column is a great option for petite brides because the style follows the body’s natural line and doesn’t flare out, but does add length.

 What is the ceremony procession order?

 Yikes!
 Who walks first and with who down the aisle?
-It’s not as complicated as it sounds.
+It’s not as complicated as it sounds for the ceremony procession at your wedding.
 The Groom and Groomsmen walk to the front of the church first.
 Then Bridesmaids walk from the back of the church to the front of the church, followed by the Maid of Honour.
 They’re followed by the Pageboy and then the Flowergirl.
 Then the Bride and usually the Bride’s Father will walk down the aisle together.

 If you’re in a church facing the altar then the Bride usually stands on the left and the Groom on the right.
 Traditionally, the Groom’s family sit on the side of the church he stands on and the Bride’s family on the other side.
 Shared friends should sit on the side with less people.
 However, recently, ‘pick a seat, not a side’ is the contemporary option.
 Prepare through a wedding rehearsal prior to your wedding day, with an informal and casual wedding rehearsal, so your team will know where to stand/sit and what to do.